Here’s a recipe for Grilled Pork and Vegetable Teriyaki Noodle Bowls that is a good one to make for an easy weeknight dinner.

 Plus, there’s just something to be said about creating a meal in your backyard.
 I love to grab a glass of wine, turn on some 80’s classic rock, sit in my poolside lounge chair and let my husband do the grilling.
 He doesn’t seem to mind the routine either.
 Summer is the best season for creating delicious meals!

 For a quicker cooking time, you’ll cut the pork tenderloin lengthwise to butterfly it open for a super quick grilling time.
-When you open the package of pork, you’ll find that it has been sitting in a nice pool of marinade.
-Just drain the marinade at this point.
-That pork will retain those juices during the grilling process.
+The pork will be quick-marinated in homemade teriyaki sauce.

 The veggies are cooking alongside.
 Everything will be done in about 10 minutes.